- Editor Rating

 In the rest of this article, I will share my experiences using the 5D Mark IV and ultimately determine if I think it is worth the hefty price tag or whether you are better off spending your money on another competing model.
 Keep in mind, this is not a paid endorsement from Canon and our opinions expressed are a result of our testing methods.

-The 5D Mark IV packaging resembles that of the previous version and includes your standard Canon accessories like an LP-E6N battery (same as the 7D Mark II), a Canon branded strap, two physical manuals, an electronic manual DVD, an EOS Digital Solution Disk and an LP-E6/LP-E6N charger.
+The 5D Mark IV packaging looks like the previous version and includes your standard Canon accessories like an LP-E6N battery (same as the 7D Mark II), a Canon branded strap, two physical manuals, an electronic manual DVD, an EOS Digital Solution Disk and an LP-E6/LP-E6N charger.

 Design & Build Quality